 UAB Living Donor Navigator Program

-Another thing that sets UAB Medicine apart is our Living Donor Navigator Program, through which each patient identifies another person to be his or her “Living Donor Champion”.
-We provide champions and their patients with educational materials and resources to help locate potential living donors.
+Another thing that sets UAB Medicine apart is our Living Donor Navigator Program, through which each patient identifies another person to be his or her “Living Donor Advocate”.
+We provide advocates and their patients with educational materials and resources to help locate potential living donors.
 Read more about the Living Donor Navigator Program.

 TEDxBirmingham inspires man to donate kidney, become part of UAB Kidney Chain